golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-0-hello-world.md

 ## Introduction

-This example illustrates following Golem features & aspects:
+This example illustrates the following Golem features & aspects:

 - VM runtime
 - Service provisioning and execution
-- Retrieving command output from provider's exe unit
+- Retrieving command output from the provider's ExeUnit

 ## Prerequisites